friedchicken1/summer-studio/content/week3.md

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/3/impactcanva.png)
 ##### Above: Opening slide of my section of the presentation in Canva

 When the presentation came on Thursday, it ran smoothly.
-We were able to practice twice in the 15 minutes alloted to us prior the presentation, and culled our scripts on the spot to shorten the presentation time from roughly 6:05 to 5:30.
+We were given 15 minutes prior the presentation to prepare, and that proved essential.
+We practiced twice, the first time taking roughly 6 min 5 seconds (overtime), and prompting us to cut the fat from our scripts.
+I was able to identify unnecessary, wordy parts of my presentation and culled them, as did my groupmates, and we cut the second time to 5 minutes and 30 seconds which was more than enough.
 Overall it was a pleasure to work with Dylan and Anthony in this presentation, and we were able to get everything done and iron things out quite early.

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/3/script.png)
 ##### Above: My script on Notion for the presentation.
 After the practice on Thursday morning, I removed the example for each Escalation category to save time.